JASchilz/pystrike/README.rst

 Testing
 -------

-The host will probably be one of:

-  - api.strike.acinq.co: the mainnet version of Strike
-  - api.dev.strike.acinq.co: the testnet version of Strike

 Running the library tests requires two environment variables:

   - ``STRIKE_TESTNET_API_KEY``: Your API key for the ``api.dev.strike.acinq.co``
     web service.
   - ``RETRIEVE_CHARGE_ID``:  The Strike id of a charge in your